-Download the CONSEQUENCES app, plug in your headphones, put your cellphone in your pocket - and explore, experiencing Snug Harbour re-contextualised as a digital landscape of music and branching narrative, where your decisions will take you to very different places, and the consequences can be very real.
+Download the CONSEQUENCES app, plug in your headphones or Bose wearables, put your cellphone away, and explore.
+Experience a club, venue or festival space re-contextualised as a digital landscape of music and branching narrative, where your decisions take you to very different places, and the consequences can be very real.

 In December 1919, theatre tycoon and self-made millionaire Ambrose Small disappeared, leaving behind Canada's most famous mystery.
-In Ambrose AR, audiences go behind the curtains of The Grand Theatre, prompted by site-specific digital storytelling that lets visitors explore the untold story.
+In Ambrose AR, audiences go behind the curtains of The Grand Theatre, prompted by site-specific digital storytelling that lets visitors explore the untold story of Ambrose's disappearance.

-Ambrose AR was an adaptation of Ambrose, a conventional immersive theatre experience mediated by actors, into a digital-only Immersive AR layer providing multiple branching storylines and audience interactions via smartphone and real-world exploration.
+Ambrose AR is a first-of-its-kind adaptation of a conventional immersive theatre experience into a digital-only immersive AR layer providing multiple branching storylines and innovative audience interactions via smartphone and real-world exploration.

 Ambrose AR represents an unprecedented effort to preserve a site-specific piece as a permanent playable digital archive which will become part of the venue's digital fabric, accessible to any user with a smartphone, and available at almost zero running cost.